jeduden/feature_discovery_widget/README.md

 ### To-do

 1. Transparent tap target.
+2. Fix text placement issues
+3. Unittests for statemachine
+4. Mark sure tapping on completion target is not accidentally dismissing the next target
-2. Extend example with a wider range of overlay configurations.
+5. Add example with a wider range of overlay configurations.
-3. Fix text placement issues
+6. Remove debug statements
-4. Publish package.
+7. Publish package.